Contemporary Women’s Fiction Set in London

 A recent release from the bestselling author of the non-fiction Everything I Know About Love.
 Ghosts is a highly relatable women’s fiction novel about a woman in her thirties who is succeeding in all areas of her life, except love.
 Friends with babies, a father with dementia, a mother going through a mid-life crisis and a man who’s ghosted her all create a swirling drama we can all see one day happening to ourselves.
 All set in the backdrop of London, from Archway to Bromley.

 Everyone loves this heartwarming read about two housemates who have never met, and it’s clear why.
 It’s a proper rom-com with a twist, and you root for the characters from day one.
-Everyone is likable and fun, and London is the perfect backdrop for this otherwise slightly odd rom-com.
+Everyone is likeable and fun, and London is the perfect backdrop for this otherwise slightly odd rom-com.
 I can’t wait for this to one day be turned into a movie.

 When her boyfriend announces he’s taking a job and leaving her, with no way to pay the rent of their houseshare, Elissa finds a slightly odd solution.
 She moves in with a pensioner.
-Initially, it’s as a way to save money to get back on her feet, but what starts as a slightly awkward, neither of us want to be in this situation kind of drama turns into a gorgeous little story about friendship and community.
+Initially, it’s as a way to save money to get back on her feet, but what starts as a slightly awkward, neither of us wants to be in this situation kind of drama turns into a gorgeous little story about friendship and community.

 I adore Emma Gannon’s work.
 I’ve read each of her non-fiction books and I listen to her podcast all the time.
 So when I discovered that she had a fiction novel coming out, I jumped straight onto that train.
 The story follows Olive, a woman whose friends are all settling down and having babies whilst she’s dealing with the realisation that she doesn’t want children of her own.
 This is an epiphany that many women feel like they are unable to admit, but Olive does.
 Although with consequences.

 Emma Jane Unsworth’s writing is lyrical and utterly hilarious.
 The one-liners in her novels Adults and Animals are T-Shirt slogan worthy.
 Adults follow Jenny, a woman in her thirties who is apparently failing at life.
-She’s broke, her best friend and she are falling out, work isn’t going great and to top it all off her mad-mother has come to stay.
+She’s broke, her best friend and she are falling out, work isn’t going great and to top it all off her mad mother has come to stay.
 It’s a hilarious look at a quarter-life crisis of a woman in the city.

 I love Laura Jane Williams, not least because she’s an author that I work with, but also because her writing is amazing.
 Our Stop is a hilarious and feel-good romance all about the Rush Hour Crush column in the Metro – where commuters can reach out to people they saw on the tube and ask them out via the daily newspaper.
 What follows is a story of near-misses, sweet dalliances, and utter hilarity.